jbeda/eightypercent/content/post/layers-in-the-stack.md

 * **Container Storage Systems.** As users move past special "pet" hosts storage becomes more difficult.
   * I have more to say on this that I'll probably put into a blog post at some point in the future.
   * [ClusterHQ Flocker](https://github.com/clusterhq/flocker) deals with migrating data between hosts (among other things).
+  * I know there are other folks (someone pointed me at [Blockbridge](http://www.blockbridge.com/)) that are working on software defined storage systems that can work well in this world.
 * **Discovery Service.** Discovery is a fancy term for naming.
 Once you launch a bunch of containers, you need to figure out where they are so you can talk to them.
   * DNS is often used as a solution here but can cause issues in highly dynamic environments due to aggressive caching.
 Java, in particular, is troublesome as it [doesn't honor DNS TTLs by default](https://www.google.com/search?btnG=1&pws=0&q=networkaddress.cache.ttl+default&gws_rd=ssl).
   * Many people build on top of highly consistent stores (lock servers) for this.
 Examples include: [Apache Zookeeper](https://zookeeper.apache.org/), [CoreOS etcd](https://coreos.com/etcd/), [Hashicorp Consul](https://www.consul.io/).